cardiosMircem/chematics/README.md

 This is very simple

 ```
-ng generate @schematics/ms:@login --path=<path to where you want the login boilerplate code>
+ng generate chematics:@login --path=<path to where you want the login boilerplate code>
 ```

 when you succeed the terminal have printed out something like